Here are some troubleshooting tips for custom instrumentation with New Relic's Java agent.

 - Search the instrumentation history.

 Custom instrumentation is useful for nested transactions.
-For example, in the thread profiler, methods marked Instrumentation not allowed cannot be instrumented because this can result in unacceptable overhead.
+In the thread profiler, methods with gray icons beside them cannot be instrumented because doing so would result in unacceptable overhead.
 However, children of those methods usually can be instrumented.

 To identify methods you can instrument, expand the thread profile tree until you find a suitable method:

-- Go to one.newrelic.com > APM > (select an app) > Events > Thread profiler.
+- Go to one.newrelic.com > APM & services > (select an app) > Events > Thread profiler.

 - Expand the thread profile tree until you find a suitable method.